Hamiltonian properties in generalized lexicographic products: Conclusion

 \section{Conclusion}

-In this paper we finished a complete characterization of hamiltonicity (Theorem \ref{KriTei} and Theorem \ref{hamcycle}), traceability (Theorem \ref{KriTei} and Theorem \ref{hampath}) and hamiltonian connectedness (Theorem \ref{hamcon-odd} and Theorem \ref{hamcon-even}) of $G[H]$, where $G$ is a path.
-Moreover we prove it for generalized lexicographic products also defined in this paper.
+In this paper we finished a complete characterization of hamiltonicity (Theorem~\ref{KriTei} and Theorem \ref{hamcycle}), traceability (Theorem \ref{KriTei} and Theorem \ref{hampath}) and hamiltonian connectedness (Theorem \ref{hamcon-odd} and Theorem \ref{hamcon-even}) of $G[H]$, where $G$ is a path.
+Hence we improved and extended results in \cite{Kri}.
+Moreover we proved these results also for lex-regular generalized lexicographic products.
+If $G$ has no hamiltonian path, then for general graphs $G$ it seems to be complicated to characterize when $G[H]$ is traceable, hamiltonian or hamiltonian connected.
+Let us mention that Kaiser and Kriesell proved in \cite{KaiKri} that if $G$ is 4-tough and $||H||\geq 1$, then $G[H]$ is hamiltonian.
+Since $G$ is 4-tough implies that $G$ has a 2-walk, $G$ is not so far from being hamiltonian.
+Clearly,

+Hence it could be interesting to study hamiltonian paths and cycles in $G[H]$ if G is a 3-tree.

 This work was partly supported by the European Regional Development Fund (ERDF), project NTIS - New Technologies for Information Society, European Centre of Excellence, CZ.1.05/1.1.00/02.0090, and by project GA20-09525S of the Czech Science Foundation.